What is the Statewide Strangulation Training Program?

 The training provided by the Statewide Strangulation Training/SST Program is not eligible for the TCOLE Special Investigator Proficiency Certificate or any other certification.

-Each training is limited in size and to establish a rule of fairness for all interested parties the program staff will contact you to confirm your attendance to the training.
+Each training is limited in size and to establish a rule of fairness for all interested parties the program staff will contact you to confirm your registration for the training.

 If I do not meet the criteria can I still Register?